gyredf/SlamQuiz/readme.md

 >
 > **db_name :** Write the database name

+*accounts configuration*

+Locate the file : src/Controller/DataFixtures/UserFixtures.php

+Change as you want your accounts

 Run
 ---
 *When you got the files, you have to run the server by the command :*